gitpan/App-Sv/README.md

     Specifies the number of execution attempts.
-For every command execution that fails within `restart_delay`, a counter is incremented until it reaches this value when no further execute attempts are made and the command is marked as _fail_.
+For every command execution that fails within `restart_delay`, a counter is incremented until it reaches this value when no further execution attempts are made and the command is marked as _fail_.
 Otherwise the counter is reset.
 The default value for this option is 8 start attempts.

 - run->{$name}->{restart\_delay}

-    Delay service restart by `restart_delay` seconds.
+    Delay service restart by this many seconds.
 The default is 1 second.

 - run->{$name}->{start\_wait}